OUR HISTORY

 2001

-A centuries-old drink, rum was renewed with the creation of La Canne Bleue: a vintage monovarietal white rum that required months of testing and tasting.
+A centuries-old drink, rum was revitalised with the creation of The Blue Cane: a vintage, single-variety white rum that required months of testing and tasting.
 Since then, each year, a new vintage has been created, containing new aromas in a new presentation.

 2005